arulagrawal/i_hate_voice_notes/README.md

 ## I hate voice notes

 A Whatsapp bot which replies with text transcripts of audio you send it.

-The indented workflow is to forward voice notes your "friends" send you to the bot, and it will reply with the text transcript.
+The intended workflow is to forward voice notes your "friends" send you to the bot, and it will reply with the text transcript.

 ### Setup
 You need to set 3 environment variables.